 Wound dehiscence varies depending on the kind of surgery you have.
 The following is a list of generalized causes:

 Copyright © Nucleus Medical Media, Inc.

-The following factors increase your chance of developing wound dehiscence.
+Factors that may increase your chance of wound dehiscence include:

 Your doctor will ask about your symptoms and examine the surgical area.
 Tests may include the following:

 Imaging tests, such as: